meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 Meilisearch provides similar features and reaches the same level of relevance just as quickly as its predecessor.

+If you are a current Algolia user considering a switch to Meilisearch, you may be interested in our [migration guide](/learn/getting_started/algolia_migration.md).

 #### Key similarities

 Some of the most significant similarities between Algolia and Meilisearch are listed below: